Consent order family law

 A consent order is a legally binding agreement about what happens to your property or children after separation.
-A consent order is a legally binding agreement approved by a court about what happens to your property or children after divorce.

 It is how you document an agreement with you, and your former spouse.
 It has the same effect as a court order without going to court.
 A consent order is usually:

 - drafted by a solicitor or lawyer;